quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 adjusting to a low-carb lifestyle, I've really only had a few periods of high carb intake (except for the vacations).

-So eating that much glucose and fructose in one fell swoop was shocking to my mouth.
+Eating that much glucose and fructose in one fell swoop was shocking to my mouth.
 The first thing that I noticed was a small amount of nausea (that went away in about 10 minutes).
 Also, the honey didn't taste as good as I remember.
 It was WAY too sweet.

 ## Syrup:

-Because of some Sunday morning personal matters, I wasn't able to start the syrup experiment until almost 1 pm, so there may be a small confounding issue here.
+Because of some Sunday morning personal matters, I wasn't able to start the syrup experiment until almost 1 pm (I was still in a fasted state when I started), so there may be a small confounding issue here.

 50 grams of syrup felt like a lot more (and it was a bit harder to get out of the container I measured it in).
 Even though it was a lot more, in terms of volume (or it felt like a lot more), I didn't have any concerns with digestive or cognitive function.